chrismytton/l/README.md

 Uses shell script to generate a static site which redirects to an external URL.

-Each .link file in the root directory is treated as a link to an external site.
+Each file in the `links/` directory is treated as a link to an external site.
 For example [chrismytton.uk/l/self](https://www.chrismytton.uk/l/self) is a self-referential link back to this repo.

 ## Architecture